 Candidates must take part in a practical audition and a written music theory test.
 The minimum skills level, as prescribed for the practical and theoretical components of the study of music, forms the basis for selection.
 The selection criteria are stated below:

-- A performance on the candidate’s principal instrument.
-The performance should last about 15 minutes, and the programme must contain three works from different style periods (standard: at least Grade VII, Unisa/Royal Schools/Trinity practical music examinations); or music as a NSC subject, Grade 12, of at least level 4, i.e. 50-59%)
+- standard: at least Grade VII, Unisa/Royal Schools/Trinity practical music examinations; or music as a NSC subject, Grade 12, of at least level 4 (i.e. 50-59%)

-- Departmental selection will be determined by both the practical and theoretical components of the audition.
+- Departmental selection will be determined by both the practical and theoretical components of the audi

 - Minimum academic requirements as described above in the three groups and the attainment of the minimum skills level as described under the selection criteria above.

 - The Department will contact students and inform them of the audition date as soon as the list has been received from the Student Administration.